Pedro de Meneses, 1st Count of Vila Real: First Governor of Ceuta

 In 1423, Pedro de Menezes briefly returned to Portugal to settle some domestic affairs.
 In 1424, Pedro de Menezes was invested with his mother's dominions as the first Count of Vila Real by King John I of Portugal and appointed the alferes-mor (standard-bearer) of the royal prince and heir Infante Edward.
 That same year, he secured from the king a royal letter legitimizing his natural son, Duarte de Menezes.
-Around 1430 Pedro de Menezes once again returned to Portugal, leaving Ceuta under the command of the 16-year-old son Duarte de Menezes and his lieutenant (and son-in-law) Ruy Gomes da Silva.
+Around 1430 Pedro de Menezes once again returned to Portugal, leaving Ceuta under the command of his 16-year-old son Duarte de Menezes and his lieutenant (and son-in-law) Rui Gomes da Silva.
 During this second sojourn, Pedro de Menezes received the title of Admiral of Portugal in 1433, as dowry for his marriage to Genebra Pereira (daughter of the admiral Carlos II Pessanha).
 Pedro de Menezes returned to Ceuta soon after (c.
 1434), but his bride did not survive the journey.

-In 1436-37, preparations were underway in Portugal for a renewed campaign against Morocco, seeking to capture Tangier and several other coastal citadels.
-In anticipation, in 1436, Pedro de Menezes ordered the Ceuta garrison, led by young Duarte, to attack and raze the citadel of Tétouan, to prevent it from becoming a threat to the Portuguese operations.
-The Portuguese expeditionary force, led by Henry the Navigator, arrived in Ceuta in August 1437, and were greeted with great pomp by D. Pedro de Menezes, who offered to join the force and personally lead the Ceuta garrison in the campaign.
+In 1436–37, preparations were underway in Portugal for a renewed campaign against Morocco, seeking to capture Tangier and several other coastal citadels.
+In anticipation, in 1436, Pedro de Menezes ordered the garrison from Ceuta, led by young Duarte, to attack and raze the citadel of Tétouan, to prevent it from becoming a threat to the Portuguese operations.
+The Portuguese expeditionary force, led by Henry the Navigator, arrived in Ceuta in August 1437, and were greeted with great pomp by D. Pedro de Menezes, who offered to join the force and personally lead the garrison from Ceuta in the campaign.
 As the ageing governor was already evidently ill, Henry turned down the offer and took his son Duarte de Menezes instead.
-Pedro de Menezes condition took a turn for the worse shortly after and he died within the first week of the siege of Tangier.
+Pedro de Menezes' condition took a turn for the worse shortly after and he died within the first week of the siege of Tangier.
 His son Duarte managed to rush back in time to receive his father's blessing on his deathbed.

 Despite having married four times, Pedro de Menezes did not have any direct male heirs.
 His legitimized bastard son Duarte de Menezes inherited his father's old dominion of Count of Viana do Alentejo, but the crown-granted title of Count of Vila Real went to his eldest daughter Brites de Menezes and her consort, Fernando de Noronha.
 The title of Admiral of Portugal was inherited by his nephew, Lançarote da Cunha.